 Soils in the Ventura River Watershed primarily consist of Group C soils, with a few large pockets of Group B and D soils (Figure 2-4).
 B soils are distributed mostly around the main branch of the Ventura River and other small drainages.
 Small patches of Group A soil are also present, in the hills east of the Ventura River.
-See Table 2-1 for a quantitative summary of each NRCS soil type and Ventura County Soil Number.
+See Table 2-1Error!
+Reference source not found. for a quantitative summary of each NRCS soil type and Ventura County Soil Number.